If lung cancer returns

-For some people, lung cancer does return after treatment, which is known as a recurrence.
+For some people, lung cancer does come back after treatment, which is known as a recurrence.
 Lung cancer is more likely to recur in the first five years following diagnosis.
-This is why it is important to have regular check-ups.
+This is why it’s important to have regular check-ups.

 If the cancer returns, your doctor will discuss the treatment options with you.
 These will depend on the type of lung cancer and where the cancer has recurred, as well as the stage and grade of the cancer.
 You may be offered radiation therapy, chemotherapy or the option to join a clinical trial.
 If you have recurrent non-small cell lung cancer, you may also be offered targeted therapy.

 Dr Henry Marshall, Thoracic Physician, The University of Queensland Thoracic Research Centre, The Prince Charles Hospital, QLD; Dr Naveed Alam, Thoracic Surgeon, St Vincent’s Melbourne and Epworth Richmond Hospitals, VIC; A/Prof Martin Borg, Radiation Oncologist, GenesisCare, SA; Dr Lisa Briggs, Consumer; Kirsten Mooney, Thoracic Cancer Nurse Coordinator, WA Cancer & Palliative Care Network, WA; Claire Mulvihill, Lung Cancer Support Nurse, Lung Foundation Australia; Caitriona Nienaber, 13 11 20 Consultant, Cancer Council WA; A/Prof Nick Pavlakis, President, Australasian Lung Cancer Trials Group, President Elect, Clinical Oncology Society of Australia, and Senior Staff Specialist, Department of Medical Oncology, Royal North Shore Hospital, NSW.
 We also thank the health professionals, consumers and editorial teams who have worked on previous editions of this title.